-Nicolas is aiming to enhance the diagnostic, prognostic and theranostic value of pre-clinical and clinical Positron Emission Tomography (PET) images as well as the treatment response monitoring capabilities for cardiovascular, oncologic and neurologic diseases.
-For that purpose, he is currently developing clinically feasible and truly quantitative PET/CT and PET/MR imaging methodologies, using:
+Nicolas is aiming to enhance the diagnostic, prognostic and theranostic value of pre-clinical and clinical Positron Emission Tomography (PET) imaging for cardiovascular, oncologic and neurologic diseases.
+His main research focus has been the development of clinically feasible and quantitative PET/CT and PET/MR imaging methodologies, using:

 - novel and clinically adoptable whole-body dynamic PET acquisition protocols